stuffnting/gutenberg-block-examples/src/inner-blocks-template/README.md

 In this example `templateLock` is set to `false`, meaning that blocks can be added, removed, and moved.
 However, only blocks in the `ALLOWED` constant can be added to the parent in the editor, that's: `core/paragraph` and `myprefix/inner-blocks-template-child`.

-To add extra block to the parent, with the parent selected, click on the plus button ("Add Blocks").
+To add extra blocks to the parent, with the parent selected, click on the plus button ("Add Blocks").
 You will see just the two blocks available.

 The `block.json` file for `myprefix/inner-blocks-template-child` states `"parent": ["myprefix/inner-blocks-template-parent"]`, therefore, it can only be added to the parent block, and can't be used in other circumstances.

+If `templateLock` is set to `contentOnly`, blocks can not be moved, removed, or inserted.
+With the block selected, the inserter is inactive, the List View lists only the parent, and in the block inspector, the settings are replaced by a list of inner blocks.

 See [here](https://fullsiteediting.com/how-to-lock-blocks-and-templates/) for more on locking template.

+Also see, the `template` example.

 ### `useBlockProps` and `useInnerBlockProps`